 Violence against women is a growing concern all over the world.
 Sexual violence is prevalent in all cultures.
 Sometimes when students are out of familiar environment, they are even more vulnerable to these crimes.
 Please remember that if someone commits one of these crimes against you, you are not responsible.

-In an emergency, tell your advisor/on site staff and ask them to call or email Elizabeth Nelson (Coordinator for Student Development - Violence Prevention) at 336.278.7219 or firstname.lastname@example.org.
-In the case of an emergency or after hours call 336.278.5555.
-Speaking with Ms. Nelson is COMPLETELY confidential.
+In an emergency, tell your advisor/on site staff and ask them to call or email Jessica Clark (Coordinator for Violence Response) at 336.278.5009 or firstname.lastname@example.org.
+In the case of an emergency or after hours call the Safe Line at 336.278.3333.
+Speaking with Ms. Clark is COMPLETELY confidential.
 She will not encourage you to come home if that is not what you feel is best.
 She will not call your parents unless you want help speaking with them about the incident.
 She will not share information with any other University administration unless you give permission first.
-Elizabeth is available to support you in the way you feel best during your abroad experience, if you decide to return home and when you return to the Elon campus.
+Jessica is available to support you in the way you feel best during your abroad experience, if you decide to return home and when you return to the Elon campus.

 Drinking ages vary from country to country, but excessive drinking is inappropriate in all countries.
 Excessive drinking can lead to serious consequences, including dismissal from the program.
 Moreover, all cultures consider drunkenness as socially unacceptable.
 If you do drink, do so in moderation.

-You MUST obey the local laws of the host country you’re studying in.
+You MUST obey the local laws of the host country in which you’re studying.
 An arrest or accident during a term abroad can result in a difficult and expensive legal situation.
 It makes no difference if you did not know the law.
 Your US citizenship does not protect you from full prosecution.
-Many countries impose harsh penalties for violations that would be considered minor in the US, and you may be considered guilty until proven innocent. (adapted from studentsabroad.state.gov)
+Many countries impose harsh penalties for violations that would be considered minor in the US, and you may be considered guilty until proven innocent (Adapted from studentsabroad.state.gov).

 Feel free to take pictures, but only if you know it’s okay.
 In many countries, you can be detained for photographing security-related institutions, such as police and military installations, government buildings, airports, border areas and transportation facilities.
 If you are in doubt, ask permission before taking photographs.
 You should also ask permission before taking photographs of local people.
 This shows respect and is polite.